 This signifies your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s better to allow a pro like one from Levy & Son Service Experts in Dallas handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like yours.

-We want you to be fully satisfied with our furnace repair.
+We want you to be fully satisfied with our furnace repair in Dallas.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.

 Your system will indicates something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may notice fast flashes or an alternating slow flash as it reports a fault code.